malayjoshi13/IMAGE_CAPTIONING/README.md

 Well in a minute I will let you to experience this amazing moment all by yourself but before that I want to re-state the meaning of "any image" as of present situation.
 See as this model/system is trained on "Flick8k" dataset with just 8,000 images thus you can't expect it to be so generalised that it will understand each object in picture correctly everytime.

-Still have question that 8,000 images are sooo much so why then also the model isn't generalised?
-To make you understand this limitation I just want you to remember till now how many objects have you seen and knowtheir identification?
-Maybe quite large that you can't even count in one go?
-So how can you expect this model to be so generalised just with 8,000 images, isn't this unfair?
+Still have question that 8,000 images are sooo much, then also why this model isn't generalised?
+To make you understand this limitation I just want you to make a count that till now how many objects have you seen and know their identification?
+Maybe quite large that you can't even count in one go, is it so?
+So how can you expect this model to be so generalised with just 8,000 images, isn't this unfair?

-And before moving ahead towards code, I would let you know that I can train this model on larger dataset like "MS-COCO" dataset having 300,000+ unique images.
-But being an undergraduate system I have limited compuational resources.
+And before moving ahead towards code, I would let you know that I could have trained this model on larger dataset like "MS-COCO" having 300,000+ unique images.
+But being an undergraduate student I have limited compuational resources.
 So will try to improve this model further when will have my first salary cheque in my hand.

+Now, I think I have told you enough about limitations of my model as of present state, but to be honest this model isn't that bad.

+## Time to give you first hand experience of generating caption for image of you choice, but consider the note I have given above.
+Ok so to make you try it on your own I would like you to copy the trained weights and some essential pickeled weights to your Google drive.
+No need to worry just follow thefollowing steps:-

+**step 1)**